noorbala7418/myipms/README.md

 Simple Project that use api.myip.ms to collect info about your url/ip
 Thanks to [my dude (mehran)](mailto:mehran.abi80@gmail.com)

+Please Set your api information on App.vue then continue

 ## Project setup
 ```
 npm install